igorgogma/ai-sdk-preview-pdf-support/README.md

 1. Try refreshing the page if you see any UI errors
 2. Check the browser console for error messages
 3. If you see toast notification errors, try using the application without clicking the toast notifications
-4. The PDF Quiz Generator still requires an API key for Google's Gemini Pro
+4. The application requires a Replicate API key for PDF processing

 ### Important Note